HaimengBai/431slides/class_22/README.md

     - **PLEASE feel absolutely ZERO obligation to attend**.
 I mention this so you have the details if you are interested.
 I would be happy to see you there, but you won't get any extra credit for coming, *nor will I think any less of you should you not attend*.

 ## Announcements after class:

+6. Anticipate a short activity coming your way via email **tonight**, due at noon Thursday.
+Shouldn't take more than 15 minutes to do.